maltaweel/eBayScraper/README.md

 <i> Scraping </i>

 1. Run /src/scraper/scrapeData
-2. Merge results using /src/merger/mergeMutipleResults.py
+2. Merge results using /src/merger/mergeMutipleResults.py.
+Be sure to have the scraped data in the totalData folder

 <i>NER Model</i>